eblasoft/documentation/docs/extensions/mask-field/overview.md

 # Mask Field

-> Ability set mask input for any existing varchar field (Phone & Varchar) in addition to the new fields.
+> Ability set mask input for any existing varchar field (Phone & Varchar) in addition to the new fields in EspoCRM.

 ---